2019 Campeonato Carioca

 The 2019 Campeonato Carioca de Futebol was the 116th edition of the top division of football in the state of Rio de Janeiro.
-The competition is organized by FERJ.
-The top four teams in the final standings of the tournament not otherwise qualified will qualify to compete in the 2020 Copa do Brasil.
-Additionally, the top two teams not competing in any level of the national Campeonato Brasileiro qualify for the 2020 Campeonato Brasileiro Série D.

-Botafogo were the defending champions.
+The competition was organized by FERJ.
+The top four teams in the final standings of the tournament not otherwise qualified qualified to compete in the 2020 Copa do Brasil.
+Additionally, the top two teams not competing in any level of the national Campeonato Brasileiro qualified for the 2020 Campeonato Brasileiro Série D. Botafogo were the defending champions.
 Flamengo won their record 35th Campeonato Carioca after defeating Vasco da Gama in the final.

-Bangu and Cabofriense qualified for the 2020 Campeonato Brasileiro Série D.

 Participating teams

 Format

-The competition maintains the format of the 2017 and 2018 editions.
-The preliminary phase of the tournament is contested as a round-robin among the two worst-placed teams of the 2018 competition, the two best-placed teams in the 2018 relegation group, and the two teams promoted from the 2018 Série B1.
-The top two teams of the preliminary phase qualify for the main competition while the remaining four compete in the relegation group.
+The competition maintained the format of the 2017 and 2018 editions.
+The preliminary phase of the tournament was contested as a round-robin among the two worst-placed teams of the 2018 competition, the two best-placed teams in the 2018 relegation group, and the two teams promoted from the 2018 Série B1.
+The top two teams of the preliminary phase qualified for the main competition while the remaining four competed in the relegation group.

-In the main competition, the twelve clubs compete across two rounds in two groups of six.
-The first round is the Taça Guanabara.
-Each group contests a round-robin and the two top-placed teams in each group qualify for the semi-final of the Taça Guanabara.
-In the event of a draw, the higher placed team advances to the final.
-The Taça Guanabara final is contested as a single match.

-The second round is the Taça Rio.
-The two groups of six remain the same, and each team faces all six teams of the opposite group.
-Like the Taça Guanabara, the top two teams in each group standing qualify to a semi-final with the same format.
+In the main competition, the twelve clubs competed across two rounds in two groups of six.
+The first round was the Taça Guanabara.
+Each group contested a single round-robin and the two top-placed teams in each group qualified for the semi-finals of the Taça Guanabara.
+In the event of a draw, the higher-placed team would have advanced to the final.
+The Taça Guanabara final was contested as a single match with a penalty shoot-out in case of a draw after 90 minutes.
+The second round was the Taça Rio.
+The two groups of six remained the same, and each team faced all six teams of the opposite group once.
+Like the Taça Guanabara, the top two teams in each group qualified to a semi-final with the same format.

-The Final Stage is contested as a four-team semifinal and final.
-The winning teams of the Taça Guanabara and Taça Rio qualify directly to the Final Stage.
-The best-placed teams in the overall group stage standings that did not win either round also qualify.
-The final is contested as a two-leg tie.
-In the event that the same team wins both the Taça Guanabara and Taça Rio, that team qualifies directly to a single-match final.
-The four other best-placed teams in the overall group stage standings compete in a four-team single-match semifinal and final to face them.
+The Final Stage was contested as a four-team semifinal and final.
+The winning teams of the Taça Guanabara and Taça Rio qualified directly to the Final Stage.
+The best-placed teams in the overall group stage standings that did not win either round also qualified.
+The semi-finals were single-legged and the final was two-legged.
+In the event that the same team won both the Taça Guanabara and the Taça Rio, that team would have gone directly to the final.
+The four other best-placed teams in the overall group stage standings would have competed in a four-team single-match semifinal and final to face them.

 First round

 Goytacaz and Resende qualified from the 2018 Campeonato Carioca relegation playoff.
 Nova Iguaçu and Macaé were the two lowest placed teams in the 2018 Campeonato Carioca main tournament.
-América and Americano were promoted from the 2018 Campeonato Carioca Série B1.
+America and Americano were promoted from the 2018 Campeonato Carioca Série B1.